marckassay/PowerBolt/README.md

 I assume developers organize their projects, repos and or modules in some location on their machine and resist conforming to have these assets elsewhere.
 If so, [`Publish-ModuleToNuGetGallery`](https://github.com/marckassay/MK.PowerShell.4PS/blob/0.0.1/docs/Publish-ModuleToNuGetGallery.md) may help by deploying your module directory in a PowerShell module directory and publish from there.
 Afterwards it will remove that directory.

-To explain further on the reason for this command is that I have individual PowerShell modules listed in my PowerShell profile.
-These modules are listed that point to my development directory where they reside on my file system.
+To explain further on the reason for this command is that I currently have individual PowerShell modules listed in my PowerShell profile.
+These modules that are listed point to my development directory where they reside on my file system.
 So when I had to publish a module I would have to copy and the folder to a PowerShell module directory.
-Somewhat of a lame process, so I created this command to remove that cumbersome.
+A cumbersome process indeed, so this command to speed up that process.

 ## 4PS 102

 What conformity does 4PS expect in a module?

 ## Formats